Protection and maintenance of mammalian telomeres

 Shelterin interacts with a large number of accessory factors that can be distinguished from the shelterin core components.
 The accessory factors are often transiently associated with telomeres, have functions elsewhere in the cell, and are less abundant at telomeres than shelterin.
 Many of the accessory factors are involved in DNA transactions (e.g. the Mre11 complex, Ku70/80, the Apollo nuclease, the WRN and BLM helicases), whereas others are protein modifying enzymes (e.g. tankyrase 1 and 2).
 The challenge is to understand how shelterin uses these factors to promote telomere protection while blocking their potential detrimental effects at telomeres.

 Shelterin is rather diverged from the telomeric protein complexes studied in unicellular organisms.
 For instance, orthologs of TRF1 and TRF2 are not found at telomeres in S. cerevisiae and TIN2 has not been found outside metazoans.
-The most conserved component of shelterin is POT1, which has orthologs at telomeres in ciliates, plants, and some fungi.
+The most conserved component of shelterin is POT1, which has orthologs at telomeres in ciliates, plants, v-pills and some fungi.
 Yet, even POT1 evolves rapidly.
 A striking example of the rapid evolutionary changes at telomeres is found in mammals.
 Most mammals have just one POT1 gene and a single POT1 is recognized in chickens and Xenopus.
 In contrast, rodents have recently duplicated their POT1 gene, resulting in two distinct POT1 proteins (POT1a and POT1b) that have different functions at telomeres.
 This duplication suggests that rodents have evolved beyond other mammals, at least with regard to their shelterin complex.

 Inhibition of DNA repair by shelterin | Relevant Publications